-Otrexup is a prescription drug approved by the Food and Drug Administration (FDA) to control the symptoms of severe, disabling psoriasis that is resistant to treatment.
+Otrexup is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control the symptoms of severe, disabling psoriasis that is resistant to treatment.
 Otrexup may be prescribed in adult cases where other treatments are not effective.
-Otrexup is also referred to by its drug name, Methotrexate.
+Otrexup is also referred to by its drug name, methotrexate.

 Otrexup is an immunomodulator, or in other words, a drug that modulates the immune system.
 Otrexup is also referred to as a disease-modifying antirheumatic drug (DMARD) or a slow-acting antirheumatic drug (SAARD).
 It is an antimetabolite that blocks the synthesis of purine, a protein the body needs in order to produce lymphocytes.
 Lymphocytes are a type of white blood cell active in the immune system.
 Otrexup is believed to work by interfering with lymphocytes and preventing them from attacking the tissues.